Optimised Graph Convolution for Calorimetry Event Classification: Code Architecture

 \subsection{Message Passing Convolution}

-Message passing graph convolution can be seen as a generalisation of image convolution, were instead of operating on pixels, we operate on the nodes and/or edges of a graph.
-As for image convolutions, Message Passing Graph Convolution Neural Networks (MPGCNN) are built as successive layers of graph convolution and optional graph pooling, which we call CP layers.
-Since the edges of the graphs we look at have been built arbitrarily and only encode relative positions in their features, we only apply the convolution operation on nodes.
-The convolution operation for nodes is defined in \cite{gilmer_17} as follows: given a graph $G = (V, E)$, we denote the feature vectors of the nodes $v \in V$ at CP layer $l$ as $x_v^{(l)}$ (note that $x_v^{(0)}$ is the energy measured by the sensor associated to $v$).
-At every convolution step of a layer, new features $x_v^{(l+1)}$ are obtained from the old features $x_v^{(l)}$ and $x_w^{(l)}$ of $v$ and its neighbours $w \in \mathcal{N}(v)$:
+Message passing graph convolution can be seen as a generalisation of image convolution, were instead of operating on pixels, we operate on the nodes and/or edges of a graph \cite{gilmer_17}.
+We chose the message function to be a single layer of neurons with a Leaky-ReLU activation function, taking as input $\chi$, the concatenated features $x_v$, $x_w$ and $x_{vw}$:

-Here, $\phi_{\theta_\phi}$ is the message function, combining the features of $v$, of a neighbour $w \in \mathcal{N}(v)$ and the features $x_{vw}$ of their linking edge $e_{vw}$.
-It is parametrised by learnable parameters $\theta_\phi$, and is usually implemented as a shallow MLP. $\square$ is the aggregator, updating the current node's features with the aggregated messages from neighbours.
-Since the number of neighbours of $v$ may vary, the aggregation operator must be normalised and commutative.
-Typical aggregators are max or mean functions. $\gamma_{\theta_\gamma}$ is the update function, mixing the aggregated messages and the node features.
-It is usually implemented as a shallow MLP, and has trainable parameters $\theta_\gamma$.

-In our implementation, we chose the message function to be a single layer of neurons with a Leaky-ReLU activation function, taking as input $\chi$, the concatenated features $x_v$, $x_w$ and $x_{vw}$:

 where $n$ denotes the number of features per node, $m$ the number of features per edge, and $\Theta_\phi \in \mathbb{R}^{l \times (2n + m)}$ is a matrix of trainable weights, with $l$ the output size of the message function.
-The chosen aggregator $\square$ depends on the task at hand.
-In the case of a particle ID problem, we take a feature-wise max pooling, to outline protruding features \cite{goodfellow_16}, while for regression we use mean pooling to smoothen protruding features and consider the graph globally \cite{huang_17, iandola_14}.
-Finally, noting that the update function is a way to combine aggregated neighbour convoluted features with features $x_v$, we chose $\gamma_{\theta_\gamma}$ to be the aggregation of the aggregated messages with the features of the node $v$ itself.
+Messages from all neighbours are aggregated by a feature-wise max pooling for particle IDing problems in order to identify protruding features \cite{goodfellow_16} and mean pooling for energy regression in order to smoothen the protruding features and consider the graph globally \cite{iandola_14}.
+Finally, we update the features of node $v$ by performing the aggregation of the aggregated messages with the features of the node $v$ itself.
 In practice, this is equivalent to adding self-loops to the graphs, i.e. for any $v\in V, e_{vv} \in E$.

 with $\tilde{\mathcal{N}}(v) = \mathcal{N}(v) \cup \{ v \}$.
 In our case, the edge features are the euclidean distance between nodes.
 As such, for any node $v$, $x_{vv} = 0$.